 A share buyback, or share repurchase, is when a company purchases its own shares from existing shareholders.

-A more nefarious reason for buying back stock is to boost earnings per share.
+A more questionable reason for buying back stock is to boost earnings per share.
 Since share buybacks reduce the number of shares outstanding but only minimally impact earnings (mainly through lost interest on cash), earning per share increase after a buyback.
 There is some evidence that firms use buybacks to manipulate earnings per share.
 It tends to be at the margin, however.
 Research points to firms buying back stock when earnings per share fall right below analyst consensus forecasts.
 These firms are more likely to repurchase to boost earnings per share by a small amount, say one penny, to meet analyst forecasts. (“Meeting” earnings refers to reporting earnings per share that equal the analyst consensus forecasts.
 “Missing” earnings means earnings fall below this threshold, and “beating” earnings means earnings are above it.)

 A common misperception about share buybacks is that they mechanically boost stock price because repurchases reduce shares outstanding.
 While it is true that repurchases reduce the number of shares, it is also true that repurchases reduce the company’s cash holding and therefore assets or, if financed with debt, increase the company’s liabilities.
 A reduction in assets and an increase in liabilities both decrease shareholder’s equity.
 This decline in shareholder’s equity is proportional to the decline in shares outstanding.
 Repurchases, therefore, do not necessarily cause jumps in stock price.